 The Secret Foundation receives 15% of block rewards generated by the network.

 The other person you should know about is Guy Zyskind.

 Guy is the founder and CEO of SCRT Labs which is the core development team behind Secret Network.

 He too was at MIT in 2013 where he won a Bitcoin hackathon.
-Guy thought that there was surely a better way to maintain and manage privacy that what was offered at the time.
-At around that time he wrote a few papers that got a bunch of citations and then in 2017 he founded Enigma through an ICO.
+Guy thought that there was surely a better way to maintain and manage privacy than what was offered at the time.
+At around that time, he wrote a few papers that got a bunch of citations and then in 2017 he founded Enigma through an ICO.

 Wrapping up Secret Network